-There were 246 responses for this question and only the first use named is shown on this chart.
-Figures are rounded. •Active recreation included swimming pool, skate park, skating rink, track, and ball fields.

-•Open Space included preserving the land as is -- or keeping it for passive uses such as a wildflower meadow or gardens.

-•Community Center included uses for whole community, seniors and teens and many responses included pool and gym. •Other varied widely, e.g. dog run, conference center, "green" center, shopping.
+- •Active recreation included swimming pool, skate park, skating rink, track, and ball fields. - •Open Space included preserving the land as is -- or keeping it for passive uses such as a wildflower meadow or gardens. - •Community Center included uses for whole community, seniors and teens and many responses included pool and gym. - •Other varied widely, e.g. dog run, conference center, "green" center, shopping.